 Living Beyond Breast Cancer expert Joanna L. Fawzy Morales, Esq, answered your questions about how a breast cancer diagnosis and treatment may affect your career.

 Key Findings from Living Beyond Breast Cancer’s National Needs Assessment of Young Women Affected by Breast Cancer

-This executive summary presents key findings of our Young Women's Initiative's national needs assessment of young women affected by breast cancer.
+This executive summary presents key findings from our Young Women's Initiative national needs assessment of young women affected by breast cancer published in February 2013.

 Silent Voices: Women with Advanced (Metastatic) Breast Cancer Share Their Needs and Preferences for Information, Support and Practical Resources